-The following policies of the state of Georgia Board of Regents take effect for all incoming students to the University of Georgia beginning fall 2011.
+The following policies of the University System of Georgia were implemented by the Board of Regents for all incoming students to the University of Georgia beginning fall 2011.

 4.3.4 Verification of Lawful Presence

 Each University System institution shall verify the lawful presence in the United States of every successfully admitted person applying for resident tuition status and of every person admitted to an institution referenced in Section 4.1.6 of this Policy Manual.

 4.1.6 Admission of Persons Not Lawfully Present in the United States

 A person who is not lawfully present in the United States shall not be eligible for admission to any University System institution which, for the two most recent academic years, did not admit all academically qualified applicants (except for cases in which applicants were rejected for non-academic reasons).

 Based on these policies, an enrollment flag will prevent enrollment for anyone who has been admitted, but has not provided proof of lawful presence.